Benefits for self-employed persons with low income | Our Services | KelaSkip to content

 Self-employed persons can apply for general housing allowance

-1. Kela can pay general housing allowance to low-income households to help them meet their housing costs.
+1. Kela can pay general housing allowance (yleinen asumistuki) to low-income households to help them meet their housing costs.

-2. The allowance is affected by the combined gross incomes of the household members, i.e. their incomes before taxes.
+2. The allowance is affected by the combined gross income of all household members.
+This means their income before taxes.

 • Kela estimates the amount of self-employment income based on each self-employed person’s earned income under the self-employed persons’ (YEL) or farmers’ (MYEL) pension insurance scheme.
-If you are not insured under the YEL or MYEL Acts, an estimate of your income is made on the basis of the start-up grant, minimum income, salary or your own estimate of your income.
-Minimum income means an income equivalent to the labour market subsidy without child increases (about 800 euros per month in 2024).
+If you do not have YEL or MYEL insurance, the estimate of your income will be based on your start-up grant, minimum income, wages or salary, or your own estimate of your income.
+Minimum income means an income that is the same amount as the general social security benefit (yleistuki) (about EUR 800 per month in 2026).
 You do not have to submit financial statement data to Kela.

 Apply for other Kela benefits before you apply for social assistance